 What to Expect at Your First Visit

 Are you new to the Veterinary Center for Birds & Exotics?
 Our team is excited to welcome you and your bird or exotic pet to our facility, and we are determined to make your first visit as hassle-free as possible.
-Please click on the headers below to learn more about what to expect from your first visit with us.
+Please read below to learn more about what to expect from your first visit with us.

 Since we want to discuss proper diet, habitat, behavior, etc. with you and answer any questions you may have, our new pet exams typically take anywhere from 45 minutes to an hour.
 All appointments involve a complete physical examination performed by one of our veterinarians, as well as a discussion with one of our licensed technicians about your pet’s specific concern.
 You will also receive current recommendations regarding your bird or exotic pet’s nutrition, housing, behavior, and care.
 You’ll receive a printed handout containing information on these topics, as well.
 If you have misplaced copies of these handouts, please see our animal care page for general recommendations regarding care of your bird or other exotic pet species.